Code-Institute-Submissions/django_milestone_issue_tracker/README.md

 ## UX

 I gathered UX ideas from looking at Github, and issue tracker designs on [Dribbble](https://dribbble.com/search?q=issue+tracker).
 I decided to stick with a simple colour palette, as most SaaS companies use just two or three colours in their schemes.
-I used a color scheme generator to come up with a
+I had initially chosen a 'dark theme' colour scheme for the site, however after user testing with colleagues I found that a more muted colour scheme was better for UX.
-[palette](https://coolors.co/e8c547-30323d-4d5061-5c80bc-cdd1c4) to use on this site.
-Each of the areas are easily accessible from the navbar, with nested areas clearly signposted with call-to-action buttons.
+Each of the areas are easily accessible from the navbar, with nested areas clearly signposted with call-to-action buttons.The navbar is a block colour separate from the rest of the page, to distinguish itself clearly.
+I took some inspiration from the [Google Drive](https://www.google.com/drive/) website with the banner image across the top to break up the content.
 The site uses responsive design, with a grid system for the cards on the bugs and feature pages.
 The responsive design ensures the user can have an optimal experience which ever device they choose to use.

 ## User Stories